 Led by Dr. Tom Pace

-Join men of all ages for Bible study and fellowship on Thursday mornings.
-Beginning October 3, we will begin the Scripture+Shared study, Storytime: The Parables of Jesus.
-All men are welcome!
+Join men of all ages for study and fellowship on Thursday mornings.
+This semester we will Meet the Pastor…Discover the Book:

 Led by John Holmes

 Come join the downtown men’s group at lunchtime on Thursdays.
 The group alternates between book studies and Scripture + Shared.

 Want to join a community of other moms to share in the joys and hardships of motherhood?
 Moms need other moms.
 We just weren’t made to do it alone and that together is better.
 Come join the community!
 A place to find friendship, community, resources and support.
 Childcare for your “little” is available with an advance reservation.

 9:15-10:30 a.m. │Room ES308/313